yash-tatvic/amplitude-dev-center/docs/analytics/apis/taxonomy-api.md

 ##### 400 Bad Request

-If Amplitude can't find the event property, or the request is configured incorrectly, it returns a `400 Bad Request` response and an error message.
+If Amplitude can't find the event property, or you configure the request incorrectly, it returns a `400 Bad Request` response and an error message.

 ```json
 {